redpanda-data/connect/README.md

 debugging purposes an HTTP endpoint that returns a JSON formatted object.
 The target can be specified [via config][metrics-config].

+### Tracing

+Benthos also [emits opentracing events][tracers] to a tracer of your choice (currently only Jaeger is supported) which can be used to visualise the processors within a pipeline.

 ## Configuration

 The configuration file for a Benthos stream is made up of four main sections;